-Dual Diagnosis (also referred to as co-occurring disorders) is a term for when someone experiences a mental illness and a substance use disorder simultaneously.
+Dual Diagnosis is a term that describes when someone experiences a mental illness and a substance use disorder simultaneously.
 People experiencing a mental health condition may turn to alcohol or other substances as a form of self-medication to improve the mental health symptoms they experience.
 However, research shows that alcohol and other illegal substances worsen the symptoms of mental illnesses.

 The following resources may be of help: